Today's Articles

 As they continued their journey, the object remained with the car.
 The Hills knew that it was definitely moving, so they ruled out a star or a planet.
 The object changed direction and drew closer.
 Betty looked at the object through the binoculars and saw it was a disc-shaped object with a band of light around its circumference.
 They stopped the car once again, and Barney got out to look at the object better.
 The object got so close to Barney that he saw several beings staring down at him through lighted windows.

-Suddenly he panicked, crying, "They're going to capture us!”
+Suddenly, he panicked, crying, "They're going to capture us!”
 He ran back to the car, and they raced off.
 The next thing the couple knew of were several "bleeps" like the sound of a microwave oven.
-The next day Barney noticed some unexplained blotches on the car's body, soreness at the back of his neck, and scuff marks on his shoes.
+The next day, Barney noticed some unexplained flaws on the car's body, soreness at the back of his neck, and scuff marks on his shoes.
 Sometime later, the couple realized they could not account for two hours and 35 miles of their journey.
 They began to suffer stress, but they had no idea why.

 Betty experienced horrible nightmares in which she was taken into a room and examined by strange beings.
 Within a year, the Hills saw two doctors and were finally referred to Dr. Benjamin Simon, a Boston psychiatrist specializing in hypnotic therapy.
 Dr. Simon regressed the Hills using hypnosis but hypnotized them separately so that neither would know what the other said.
 A terrifying story emerged that filled in the period of amnesia.

-Over several months, an account was put together which told how their car was stopped by a group of strange-looking "men" with pear-shaped heads and large wrap-around eyes.
-The beings forcibly carried the Hills into the lighted object and were taken into separate rooms.
+Over several months, an account was put together that told how their car was stopped by a group of strange-looking "men" with pear-shaped heads and large wrap-around eyes.
+The beings forcibly carried the Hills into the lighted object and took them into separate rooms.
 During their separation, the couple underwent various tests by the "aliens, " including taking hair and skin samples.
 While inside the craft, Betty remembers seeing a "star map."
 Later, under post-hypnotic suggestion, she was able to reproduce the map.

 In 1974, Ohio schoolteacher and amateur astronomer Marjorie Fish published the results of her studies of the map.
 After five years of studying, Ms. Fish found a match, the Zeta Reticuli system.
 However, when astrophysicist Carl Sagan compared the Fish map using a more accurate computer program, he found a little similarity.
 The Hill abduction case is now the alien abduction equivalent of the Roswell Incident.